sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 but of course this makes no sense, if the request fails for whatever reason I will be getting `undefined`, so I _should_ accomodate for such a scenario.

 This is an interesting case where the need to increase my test coverage lead me to writing tests for uncovered cases and the latter revealed a logical error in my types.
 Failed request means I am getting `undefined`, not zero results.
 Of course, what are the chances an ecommerce technology shop has zero mobile phones to sell?
 I could very well treat the zero results as an error, but it would not be strictly correct, since the request itself failed.
 In cases like that maybe a PO (product owner) could indicate that I should treat the no results as an error case, but since I am the one making these decisions I will handle it separately.

+Today was all about cleanup, tidying up and meeting test coverage goals so a really satisfactory session from start to finish.

+Next, I will be reading the `redux-toolkit` docs to check the best way to add state slices to my application and maybe about making app state persistent.
+The goal is to create the mini cart component and its underlying logic, most probably in a hook.